wedi/PyMediaRSS2Gen/README.rst

 that sacrifice their time and PyMediaRSS2Gen is no different.

 This project lives on `GitHub`_.
-You are very welcome to fork this project and submit pull requests!
+You are very welcome to fork this project and submit a pull requests!
 If you don’t know how to do this you can still report errors by `opening an issue`_.

+Look here for more details about  `contributing to PyMediaRSS2Gen`_.

 Status and Todo